Golden milk, Latte Oro— also known as Turmeric Milk —is a traditional Ayurvedic Indian drink. It can be as simple as mixing milk and ground turmeric.

 Health Benefits of Turmeric Milk

-The golden milk health benefits vary from overall body healing to its anti-inflammatory properties, mostly thanks to curcumin found in turmeric and the ginger we add in this version and the ginger.
+The golden milk health benefits vary from overall body healing to its anti-inflammatory properties, primarily thanks to curcumin found in turmeric and the ginger we add in this version and the ginger.

 Turmeric has been used in Ayurvedic medicine for thousands of years to treat joint pain, fatigue, and digestive issues, amongst other conditions.